-Throughout each of his murders, Robert Berdella kept detailed notes and photos of his tortured and raped victims.
+Throughout each of his murders committed in his house in Kansas City, Missouri, Robert Berdella kept detailed notes and photos of his tortured and raped victims.

-A quiet spring night in Kansas City’s historic Hyde Park in 1988 was shattered when a man – wearing nothing but a dog collar around his neck – leapt from a second story window of a Robert Berdella’s house where he was being held captive.
-He crashed to the ground and ran to a nearby meter maid, who called police.
+A quiet spring night in Kansas City’s historic Hyde Park in 1988 was shattered when a man – wearing nothing but a dog collar around his neck – leaped from a second-story window of a Robert Berdella’s house where he was being held captive.
+He crashed to the ground and ran to a nearby meter maid, who called the police.

 In the backyard, they discovered another human head buried in the ground, partly decomposed.